Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-No launching, landing, or operating UAVs within 500 feet of any gulf beach area, venue, or outdoor special event without both FAA and city administrator approval.
-Drones cannot be equipped with weapons or unapproved modifications.
-Violations carry fines up to $500 and up to 6 months in jail.
+No launch/land/operate within venues, special events, or gulf beach areas without FAA and city administrator approval.
+Penalties up to $500 per offense and up to 6 months in jail.

 View source